wso2/docs-mi/en/docs/learn/integration-tutorials/routing-requests-based-on-message-content.md

-# How to route requests based on Message Content
+# How to Route Requests Based on Message Content

 ## What you'll build